Muniswamy366/Notes/notes/java/Docker.md

-# Docker Commands:
+# Docker Commands

 -   `docker version`
 -   `docker info`
--   `docker run hello-world` First it will search in local, pulls image from dockeer hub and create and runs container.
+-   `ps ax | grep dockerd` To see dockerd details
+-   `ls /var/lib/docker` docker objects and old docker logs
+-   `ls /var/run/docker` current docker logs
+-   `ls /sys/fs/cgroup` cgroup info
+-   `ls /var/lib/docker/image/overlay2/layerdb/sha256/` shows list of layers
 -   `docker pull ubuntu` Pulls latest tag image from hub.
 -   `docker pull ubuntu:18.04` Pulls 18.04 tag from hub.
--   `docker build -t my-httpd .` Building an image <br>
-    Syntax: docker build -t image-name location-of-dockerfile
--   `docker images` List all the images<br>
+-   `docker images` List all the images
--   `docker history tomcat` Shows history of the image.
--   `docker inspect <image-id>` Inspect the Image (Display's image info in json)<br>
+-   `docker inspect <image-id>` Image info first 3 digit of image id works
 -   `docker inspect <container-id>` Inspect the container and image
--   `docker rm <container-id>` Remove a specific container
+-   `docker create fedora` Create a new container (pull+create)
--   `docker rm $(docker ps -a -q)` Remove all containers -q is to get only container id's
--   `docker rmi <image-id>` remove image (note: no containers for this image should be running)
--   `docker rmi $(docker images -q)` remove all images
+-   `docker run hello-world` First it will search in local, pulls image from dockeer hub and create and runs container. pull + create + start + attach
 -   `docker run -it --name testubuntu1 ubuntu` -it for Interactive terminal
--   `docker run -itd --name testubuntu1 ubuntu` it's necessary to include -it even you -d, When the ENTRYPOINT is bash or sh docker run -d ubuntu:14.04 will immediately stop, cause bash can't find any pseudo terminal to be allocated.
-You have to specify -it so that bash or sh can be allocated to a pseudo terminal.
+-   `docker run -itd --name testubuntu2 ubuntu` it's necessary to include -it even you -d, When the ENTRYPOINT is bash or sh
+-   `docker stop <container-id>` Stop the container
+-   `docker start <container-id>` Stop the container
+-   `docker kill <container name>`
 -   `docker ps` Shows all the containers which are running
 -   `docker ps -a` Shows all the containers stopped and running
 -   `docker logs <container-id>` View the logs of the container
 -   `docker logs -ft <container-id>` Tail the logs of the container
--   `docker stop <container-id>` Stop the container
+-   `docker history tomcat` Shows history of the image.
--   `docker start <container-id>` Stop the container
+-   `docker top <container-id>` shows PID
--   `docker exec -it <container-id> /bin/bash` Logging into the container, Note: The container must be started before we can do this.
--   `docker kill <container name>`
+-   `ps ax | grep containerd` to see containerd and ppid
--   `docker commit <container-id>` To convert container to image. docker run for image to container.
+-   `docker rm <container-id>` Remove a specific container
+-   `docker rm $(docker ps -a -q)` Remove all containers -q is to get only container id's
+-   `docker rmi <image-id>` remove image (note: no containers for this image should be running)
+-   `docker rmi $(docker images -q)` remove all images docker run -d ubuntu:14.04 will immediately stop, cause bash can't find any pseudo terminal to be allocated.
+You have to specify -it so that bash or sh can be allocated to a pseudo terminal.
+-   `docker build -t my-httpd .` Building an image Syntax: docker build -t image-name location-of-dockerfile
 -   `docker tag <image-id> tagname` to give another name to image.
+-   `docker push`
+-   `docker exec -it <container-id> /bin/bash`  exec for child and attach for parent.
+Logging into the container, Note: The container must be started before we can do this.
 -   `docker attach imagename` Attach local standard input, output, and error streams to a running container Docker attach attaches to the process that runs in the container with PID 1.
-Where as Docker exec is used run a new process inside the container
+Where as Docker exec is used run a new process inside the container. down the container because we are exiting from parent
--   `docker pull`
+-   `docker commit <container-id> cloudubuntu:v1` To convert container to image. docker run for image to container.
--   `docker push`
+-   `docker exec testUbuntu cat /etc/hosts`

 Running a container from the image
 Syntax: docker run -itd --name <container-name> -p <host-port>:<port in container> image-name:tag